OCA/stock-logistics-warehouse/stock_routing_operation/readme/DESCRIPTION.rst

-Route explains the steps you want to produce whereas the “picking routing operation” defines how operations are grouped according to their final source and destination location.
+Route explains the steps you want to produce whereas the “Routing Rules” defines how operations are grouped according to their final source and destination location.

 This allows for example:

-* To parallelize picking operations in two locations of a warehouse, splitting them in two different picking type
+* To parallelize transfers in two locations of a warehouse, splitting them in two different operation type
 * To define pre-picking (wave) in some sub-locations, then roundtrip picking of the sub-location waves